cloudfoundry/summit-training-classes/basics/site/README.md

 Sometimes data and charts don't appear in the New Relic dashboard in a timely fashion.

 _Resolution:_ Wait, or move on.
 It shouldn't take more than a few minutes, and certainly not more than fifteen.

+## 7. Dealing with State

+### Common Issues

+#### Students misunderstand parameters

+Students sometimes don't understand the name parameter.

+_Resolution:_ Make sure to explain that they can name the service instance whatever they like, for example "_You might store user data in it, and call it `users`._"

+#### Provisioning on Swisscom times out

+Sometimes service provisioning has been observed to time out after 10 minutes.
+The operation cannot be cancelled.

+_Resolution:_ Contact Swisscom if this issue is seen, and the only option is to wait.